renaissance-benchmarks/renaissance/README.md

 Plugins can receive additional command line arguments.
 Each argument must be given using the `--with-arg <arg>` option, which appends `<arg>` to the list of arguments for the plugin (or policy) that was last mentioned on the command line.
-Whenever a new `--plugin` (or `--policy`) option is encountered, the subsequent `--with-arg` options will append arguments to that plugin (or policy).
+Whenever a `--plugin` (or `--policy`) option is encountered, the subsequent `--with-arg` options will append arguments to that plugin (or policy).
+A plugin that wants to receive command line arguments must define a constructor which takes an array of strings (`String[]`) or a string vararg (`String...`) as parameter.
+The harness tries to use this constructor first and falls back to the default (parameterless) constructor.

 ### JMH support